Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 DEFINITIONS

-**ARCS Healing Journey** (or, **“Healing Journey**”): The first phase of the ARCS Program, including but not limited to successive access to and completion of the ARCS Curriculum combined with concurrent Coaching services; Students successfully complete the Healing Journey to advance to the Certification Journey.
+ARCS Journey: The first phase of the ARCS Program, including but not limited to successive access to and completion of the ARCS Curriculum combined with concurrent coaching services; Students successfully complete the ARCS Journey to advance to the Certification Journey.
+Advancement to the ARCS Certification Journey after completing the ARCS Journey is optional, for each Student.

-**ARCS Certification Journey** (or, **“Certification Journey**”): The second phase of the ARCS Program, including but not limited to CARC Certification; Students who successfully complete the Healing Journey and Certification Journey become Coaches.
+ARCS Certification Journey (or, “Certification Journey”): The second, optional phase of the ARCS Program, including but not limited to CARC Life Coaching Certification; Students who successfully complete the ARCS Journey and Certification Journey become Certified Adaptive Recovery Life Coaches (or, “Coaches”).

-**ARCS Healing Journey Curriculum**: Coursework designed to prepare Students to become Coaches; successful completion of the ARCS Healing Journey Curriculum is required for CARC Certification.
+ARCS Curriculum: ARCS video, journal and Workbook lessons designed to prepare Students to become Coaches; successful completion of the ARCS Curriculum is required for CARC Certification.

-**ARCS Certification Journey Curriculum**: CARC Ethics Course and Exam; successful completion of the ARCS Certification Journey Curriculum is required for CARC Certification.
+ARCS Certification Journey Curriculum: CARC Ethics Course and Exam; successful completion of the ARCS Curriculum and the ARCS Certification Journey Curriculum is required for CARC Certification.

-**ARCS Program** (“**Curriculum**” or “**Program**”): Creative course of study related to the addiction-recovery coaching industry and the abuse-recovery coaching industry, including but not limited to the ARCS Healing Journey, the ARCS Certification Journey and the ARCS Coaching Journey, collectively.
+ARCS Program (“Curriculum” or “Program”): Creative course of study related to the life coaching industry, including but not limited to the ARCS Journey, the ARCS Certification Journey and the ARCS Coaching Journey, collectively.

-**ARCS Portal**: The ARCS Website Portal and any and all other ARCS Websites with specialized integrations and functionalities for Students and Coaches.
+ARCS Portal: The ARCS Website https://portal.arcstofreedom.com/ and any and all other ARCS Websites with specialized integrations and functionalities for Students and Coaches.

 **ARCS Websites**: All websites now owned or hereafter acquired by ARCS, including both domains and subdomains.

-**Assignment**: An individual ARCS Curriculum lesson in video, audio, text, workbook or other format.
+Assignment: An individual ARCS Curriculum lesson in video, audio, text, journal, workbook or other format.

-**Coach**: An individual who has graduated the Program and, thus, has acquired CARC Certification.
+Coach (or “CARC”): An individual who has successfully completed the ARCS Journey and the ARCS Certification Journey and, thus, has acquired CARC Certification.

 **Coaching**: Professional life coaching services.